lefloh/en-german-umlauts-keylayout/README.md

 with default keyboard after editing the file or if you don't reboot with `sudo`.
 More information on [Ask Different][ask-different].

+### Update 2018

+Seem like the method above does not work on a 2018 MBP with TouchBar and High Sierra.
+I had more luck with moving the keyboard bundle to the root layout folder `/Library/Keyboard\ Layouts/`.
+Editing `com.apple.HIToolbox.plist` was not necessary then.

 I suggest using [Ukelele][ukelele] if you want to create a custom keyboard layout on your own.

 ## Key bindings